14 Mins

 KYC regulations require organisations to collect large amounts of personal data from customers.
 This data can be in various formats such as digital and physical documents, biometric data and much more.
 IA can efficiently collect, store and process this data without human intervention.
 It also helps in data validation, which is a vital tool for fraud detection too.
 For example, with the help of conversational AI, companies can collect customer documents such as bank transactions, photo ID proofs, etc. RPA and AI can then scan through these documents to sort and filter them to identify high-risk transactions or duplicate ID proofs, etc. Intelligent automation streamlines KYC to reduce errors and speed up the process.

-Suggested reading: How conversational AI in KYC improves verification process
+Suggested reading: How conversational AI in KYC improves verification process?

 Industry-specific examples of intelligent automation